VincentLoy/Tweet_Parser/README.md

 ### How to get my last tweet on your Website using Twitter API v1.1 ?

-Check out This [GIST from Planeteoftheweb ](https://gist.github.com/planetoftheweb/5914179), He made a usefull video tutorial too.
+Check out This [GIST from Planetoftheweb ](https://gist.github.com/planetoftheweb/5914179), He made a usefull video tutorial too.